082 / Lihunu, Minahasa Utara, North Sulawesi

 Some of their activities include reading, drawing, snorkeling and trekking.
 It focusses mainly on corals, sea grass, mangroves and waste management.

-They work together with several villages among these islands, which is why this Eco-Library will be rotating around these locations.
+They work together with several villages among these islands, which is why this mobile Eco-Education Center will be rotating around these locations.

 Mrs. Ulva is highly motivated to give the children a better environment.
 She believes that to achieve this goal, it is absolutely necessary to teach them a sustainable lifestyle and to raise their awareness for their beautiful environment.